ztubb/sat_telem_project/README.md

 - API caching to reduce round-trip Postgres queries
 - Websocket support in API layer to enable server to client comms (alerts)
 - Database partitioning/sharding to improve query performance, e.g. partitioning by day so that all telemetry for a given day is quickly accessible.
+- Improved logging to control log levels and reduce noise